|Hello/Labas! I'm Andrew Kapochunas (Andrius Kapočiūnas, born in the Lithuanian-Estonian

 Displaced Persons camp in Kempten - Allgäu, Germany) and this site reflects my interest in maps of the

-historic Lithuanian area:"The Kingdom of Poland and the Grand Duchy of Lithuania," 1569 - 1795, at
+historic Lithuanian area:"The Kingdom of Poland and the Grand Duchy of Lithuania," 1569 - 1791,

-or your ancestors are from any of these areas, you will find maps here of interest.
+are from these areas, you will find maps here of interest.

 What hasn't existed, before this site, is a single source for:

 - Information on mapmakers of this historic Lithuanian area

 - Historic-Lithuanian-area map images, sorted by date depicted, published from 1507 to 1954

 - Ethnographic maps of the historic Lithuanian area from pre-history to World War II